-6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Alternative to final exam.
-Introduction to the History of the United States: The United States from Settlement to Civil War: Read Less [-] HISTORY 7B Introduction to the History of the United States: The United States from Civil War to Present 4 Units Terms offered: Summer 2024 8 Week Session, Spring 2024, Summer 2023 8 Week Session What does it mean to be American?
+6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate HISTORY 7B Introduction to the History of the United States: The United States from Civil War to Present 4 Units Terms offered: Summer 2025 8 Week Session, Spring 2025, Summer 2024 8 Week Session What does it mean to be American?
 Whatever your answer is to this question, chances are it is deeply connected to the themes and events we will discuss in this class.
 Here we will track America's rise to global power, the fate of freedom in a post-Emancipation political setting, and the changing boundaries of nation, citizenship, and community.
 We will use landmark events to sharpen our themes, but we will also take care to analyze the equally important (and shifting) patterns of where and how Americans lived, worked, and played.
-Introduction to the History of the United States: The United States from Civil War to Present: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for HISTORY 7B after completing XHISTOR 7B.
+Rules & Requirements Credit Restrictions: Students will receive no credit for HISTORY 7B after completing XHISTOR 7B.
 A deficient grade in HISTORY 7B may be removed by taking XHISTOR 7B.
 Requirements this course satisfies: Satisfies the American Cultures and American History requirements.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:

 6 weeks - 7.5 hours of lecture and 5 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Introduction to the History of the United States: The United States from Civil War to Present: Read Less [-] HISTORY 8A Latin American History: Becoming Latin America, 1492 to 1824 4 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 This course covers the history of Latin America from the time of Columbus to around 1870.
+HISTORY 8A Latin American History: Becoming Latin America, 1492 to 1824 4 Units Terms offered: Fall 2025, Fall 2023, Fall 2022 This course covers the history of Latin America from the time of Columbus to around 1870.
 It thus reckons with almost four centuries of encounter, colonization, accommodation, and struggle that frame the ways that Latin America was becoming Latin American.
 Lectures and a mix of secondary and primary source readings and images produced during the colonial period serve as points of entry for discussion in section meetings.
-Latin American History: Becoming Latin America, 1492 to 1824: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Latin American History: Becoming Latin America, 1492 to 1824: Read Less [-] HISTORY 8B Latin American History: Modern Latin America 4 Units Terms offered: Spring 2024, Spring 2023, Spring 2022 This introductory course surveys the history of modern Latin America from independence to the present, with a strong emphasis on the twentieth century.
+HISTORY 8B Latin American History: Modern Latin America 4 Units Terms offered: Spring 2025, Spring 2024, Spring 2023 This introductory course surveys the history of modern Latin America from independence to the present, with a strong emphasis on the twentieth century.
 Our focus will be on broad transfomations in politics, place, identity, and work.
-Latin American History: Modern Latin America: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer: